Literary Arts (Portfolios due Dec. 14th)

 Portfolio Requirements (for grade 8 applicants):

-The portfolio of writing must be submitted by (TBD) so the audition panel has the opportunity to read the material.
-A late portfolio may mean the student’s solo interview cannot proceed as the panel will not have had sufficient time to read the student’s work.
+The portfolio of writing must be submitted by Friday, December 14th at 3:00 pm so the audition panel has the opportunity to read the material.
 Give yourself plenty of time before the audition to relax and get mentally prepared to answer questions about your writing and general interests.
 Final selection is made after portfolios, the workshop and the interview have been evaluated.

-Applicants are required to submit a writing portfolio (in English) to the Arts Coordinator (Derek Eyamie) at Canterbury High School by (TBD).
+Applicants are required to submit a writing portfolio (in English) to the Arts Coordinator (Derek Eyamie) at Canterbury High School by Friday, December 14th at 3:00 pm (late submissions will not be accepted).
 The portfolio will not be returned after the audition so please keep a copy of your work.
 The portfolio will be assessed for creativity, original thinking and ideas, and technical writing skills.
 Please do not include any of the forms required for the individual interview in the portfolio.

 In this piece, your goal is to give the reader a sense of who you are by writing about the people, events and experiences that have shaped you into that person.
 You might mention special interests or things you believe deeply.
 You could also mention things you have achieved or have tried to do or plan to do, but there is no set format and no specific information that you are required to include.
 Feel free to use a creative approach or format to organize your work.
 Write in an honest, personal way.